databrickslabs/ucx/README.md

 Use the `create-uber-principal` [UCX Command](#create-uber-principal-command) to create the Uber Principal.

 ##### Step 2.5: Create Catalogs and Schemas
-In this step we will create the UC catalogs and schemas required for the target tables.
+In this step, we will create the UC catalogs and schemas required for the target tables using the [`create-catalogs-schemas` command](#create-catalogs-schemas-command).
-The `create-catalogs-schemas` [UCX command](#create-catalogs-schemas-command) can be used to create the UC catalogs and schemas.

 The command will create the UC catalogs and schemas based on the mapping file created in the previous step.

 #### Step 3: Upgrade the Metastore
 Upgrading the metastore is done in steps.